Paul J. Hagerty High School

 Hagerty High School is a public secondary school in Oviedo, Florida, United States.
-The school is part of Seminole County Public Schools.
+It is part of Seminole County Public Schools.
 It is the academic and athletic rival school of Oviedo High School.
 In 2015, Hagerty High School was ranked 1st of 18 high schools in the Seminole County Public Schools by U.S. News & World Report.

 History

 In 2000, the site of Hagerty High School was Lawton Chiles Middle School.
-In the fall of 2004, the school moved to its current location at Sanctuary Drive, and construction started on Hagerty, and the school opened a year later in 2005, to help the influx of kids at Oviedo High School.
+In the fall of 2004, the school moved to its current location at Sanctuary Drive, and construction started on Hagerty, and the school opened a year later in 2005, to help the influx of students at Oviedo High School.

 Extracurricular activities

-Hagerty High School has athletic programs in lacrosse, volleyball, tennis, swimming, golf, football, cheerleading, cross country, bowling, weightlifting, track and field, basketball, water polo, soccer, softball, wrestling, and baseball.
+Hagerty High School has athletic programs in lacrosse, volleyball, tennis, swimming, golf, football, cheerleading, cross country, bowling, weightlifting, track and field, basketball, water polo, soccer, softball, wrestling, robotics and baseball.
 Hagerty is in the Seminole Athletic Conference.

 Demographics

 2,419 students attend HHS.
-The student body consists of 64.4% White students, 20.3% Hispanic students, 6% Asian students, 5.9% Black students, 2.6% Multi-racial students, 0.6% Pacific Islander students, and 0.2% Native American students.
-51% of the students are female, and 49% of the students are male.
-11.3% of the students are gifted.
+The student body is 64.4% White, 20.3% Hispanic, 6% Asian, 5.9% Black, 2.6% multi-racial, 0.6% Pacific Islander, and 0.2% Native American.
+51% are female, and 49% are male.
+11.3% are gifted.